Where Did the Spark Go When the Baby Arrived?

 • Increased responsibility

 While this is a time of great celebration, it is also a time of far reaching change.
-Being aware of the changes and the feelings that accompany those changes and sharing them with your partner in a way that allows both of you to be vulnerable, yet willing to tolerate change, is the key to maneuvering this normal developmental stage.
+Sharing your feelings in a way that allows both of you to be vulnerable and willing to change, is the key to maneuvering this developmental stage.
 It is a process!
 Not a one-time event.
-In reality we become parents overnight, however, we must also recognize that parenthood is a lifelong journey.
+You became parents overnight, however, but parenthood is a lifelong journey.
+You’ve got lots of time to get used to.

 So what about the dimming spark?
 Is it an accurate reflection of the quality of the relationship between couples learning the parenthood dance?
 And what, if energy permitted, could re-ignite the spark – and keep the home fires burning?

-• Recognize the developmental stage your relationship is in.
+• Recognize the developmental stage your relationship and family is in.

-• Be honest with yourself and with your partner about what you need and how you feel.
+• Be honest with yourself and your partner about what you need and how you feel.

 • Find expression for every part of yourself – not just the parental parts.

-• Remember that parenthood is a process – you became a parent overnight, but you embody the role of parent over a lifetime.
+• Parenthood is a process – you became a parent overnight, but you embody the role of parent over a lifetime.

-• Remember that one of the things you have to offer your child is the model of a healthy couple relationship – a model based on honesty, integrity, intimacy, imperfection, apology, patience and compassion.
+• You will model a healthy couple relationship – a model based on honesty, integrity, intimacy, imperfection, apology, patience and compassion.

 • Take heart as you embrace the many challenges of parenthood and know that you are not alone.

 Be kind to yourself and to the one you have chosen to chart this course with.
-Give that person the benefit of the doubt assuming that they are every bit as confident and confused as you are.
-The developmental stage you are in will not last forever and before long you will find yourself wondering when you should add another dancer to the dance.
+Give that person the benefit of the doubt.
+And assume that they are every bit as confident and confused as you are.
+The developmental stage you’re in will not last forever.
+Before long you will find yourself wondering when you should add another dancer to the dance.

-While you contemplate the enormity of your role as parent, I encourage you to find time to demonstrate the importance of your couple relationship.
+While you get used to your role as parent, be sure to show your partner how important he or she is to you.
 And before you add another dancer to your family, rekindle the flames in your relationship by taking your valentine out for a dance.

 Originally written for “The Mom & Caregiver” Magazine in February 2005